-Platform Houchin has minimal production facilities.
+There are no active oil and gas operations on the platform..
 Historically, the only processing performed on the platform was the separation of the produced fluids and gas into separate streams.
 The following facility descriptions are of those which formerly occurred on the platform.